willkill07/RAJA/docs/sphinx/dev_guide/testing.rst

 The RAJA repository contains a collection of simple unit tests that exercise basic functionality for all constructs and execution policies that RAJA supports.
-They provide a `zeroth-order` check to make sure RAJA is built correctly and nothing obvious is broken.
+These test provide a `zeroth-order` check to make sure RAJA is built correctly and nothing obvious is broken.
 These tests are built by default when RAJA is compiled.
-To execute these tests, simply enter the directory where RAJA is built and run them.
+To execute the unit tests, simply enter the directory where RAJA is built and run them.
 For example:

 .. code-block:: sh